Investing in Fuel Cell Stocks – Introduction

 Plug Power Inc (NASDAQ: PLUG)

 The company is based in New York and is an essential player in the fuel cell market.
-The company produces hydrogen fuel cells that substitute traditional batteries in cars and different devices.
+Plug Power produces hydrogen fuel cells that substitute traditional batteries in cars and different devices.
 This business model is highly lucrative, and it represents the core of the world’s transformation to more eco-friendly solutions.
-As a result, plug Power shares have seen a remarkable jump recently, increasing an astonishing 666%.

 The company is entering a partnership with the French car manufacturer Renault that aims to develop and manufacture commercial electric vehicles that are fuel cell-powered.
 Place them on the market and make this company a stock to wait for in the coming period.